 No one knows when this will be lifted, but for now, you need to look at other countries if you’re a non-resident and cannot fulfill these criteria.

 The services of OIO (Overseas Investment Office)

-So, the New Zealand has a government agency called the Overseas Investment Office (OIO) that manages applications and apprivals for foreign investment.
+So, New Zealand has a government agency called the Overseas Investment Office (OIO) that manages applications and approvals for foreign investment.

 You need to make an application to the OIO in case you want to invest in a property that:

 - Is located in a sensitive area, for example, if it’s close to a coastal area or a protected area